Menu

 British Seaman’s Record R744269 - Open Letter to PM File No 1 Alan Smith's Seaman

 By hovering your mouse over the Canadian flag image below, you can also learn about the strong ethical principles upheld by Canadian seamen.
-Despite facing significant challenges, they believed that sending wheat to Communist China—especially when that wheat was being redeployed to North Vietnam, a country at war with Australia, New Zealand, and the USA, where hundreds of troops were being killed or mained—was immoral and unethical, and therefore should not have continued.
+Despite facing significant challenges, they believed that sending wheat to Communist China — especially when that wheat was being redeployed to North Vietnam, a country at war with Australia, New Zealand, and the USA, where hundreds of troops were being killed or maimed — was immoral and unethical, and therefore should not have continued.

 Canadian Flag - Absent Justice

-There is a striking and thought-provoking similarity between my narrative of the Chinese Cultural Revolution and the Canadian perspective on democracy, along with the fundamental concepts of right and wrong that underpin them.
-This connection is compellingly illustrated in Tianxiao Zhu's meticulously crafted 2021 paper, developed as part of his Ph.D. requirements at the University of Minnesota.
-During my extensive research for my first manuscript, which ultimately inspired the launch of the website absentjustice.com, I fortuitously discovered Zhu's insightful work.
+There is a striking and thought-provoking similarity between my narrative of the Chinese Cultural Revolution and the Canadian perspective on democracy, as well as the fundamental concepts of right and wrong that underpin them.
+This connection is compellingly illustrated in Tianxiao Zhu's meticulously crafted 2021 paper, developed as part of his PhD requirements at the University of Minnesota.
+During my extensive research for my first manuscript — which ultimately inspired the launch of the website absentjustice.com — I fortuitously discovered Zhu's insightful work.
 His paper sheds light on a significant trade that took place during the chaotic and turbulent period I was examining.

-Among the many footnotes and references in his research, one stands out in particular: the ship Hopepeak.
+Among the many footnotes and references in his research, one stands out: the ship Hopepeak.
 This name resonates deeply with me, evoking memories tied to my own experiences.
 According to my British Seaman's Discharge Book, I served as a crew member during that harrowing era, navigating the treacherous waters of Red China.
-It was a time marked by widespread famine and profound suffering, creating a stark backdrop to the life and death decisions being made.
+It was a time marked by widespread famine and profound suffering, creating a stark backdrop to the life-and-death decisions being made.
 Without the vital trade relationship with Australia during this perilous time, the starvation rates in China would have reached unimaginable levels.

-Examining this wheat agreement made with the People's Republic of China during the Menzies government in the mid-1960s is essential.
-This controversial deal had significant implications, which were obscured by a government campaign to discredit British and Canadian merchant seamen, including myself.
+Examining this wheat agreement made with the People's Republic of China during the Menzies government in the mid‑1960s is essential.
+This controversial deal had significant implications that were obscured by a government campaign to discredit British and Canadian merchant seamen — including me.
 These brave individuals tried every conceivable legal way to expose this illicit diversion of wheat to North Vietnam.

 The Coalition government followed with a similar campaign, reminiscent of the slanderous tactics they employed during the Communist China episode in 1967.
 They labelled the claims of the sixteen COT cases as frivolous and referred to the individuals involved as vexatious litigants.